NATO/PFP Trust Fund Policy

 - Nations inform PMSC in EAPC/PfP format of interest in developing a proposal.
 In case of a Trust Fund project in an MD country, information will be provided to the MCG along with the submission of the project proposal to the PMSC.
 In the case of the ICI, appropriate mechanisms remain to be developed.
-On a case-by-case basis and with PMSC approval and with relevant committees (PC, MCG, ICIG) properly informed PfP projects can be led by a PfP Partner nation or other partner nation.
+On a case-by-case basis and with PMSC approval, PfP projects can be led by Partner nations.

 - Interested nations meet to consult and develop proposal outlining technical and financial aspects (at least one NATO and one Partner nation to participate).